jieggii/puffy/README.md

 (especially pay attention to [array of tables](https://toml.io/en/v1.0.0#array-of-tables)).

-Then open `/etc/puffy/config.toml` (this is where its config file is located by default) with your favourite text editor and fill everything needed and add your repositories.
+Then open `/etc/puffy/config.toml` (this is where its config file is located by default) with your favourite text editor and set everything you need and add your repositories.

 [Example config](https://github.com/jieggii/puffy/blob/master/config.example.toml):